Rigidity results for $L^p$-operator algebras and applications: Introduction

-Theorem~\ref{thmintro:C*core} can be interpreted as follows: while a given unital $L^p$-operator algebra ($p\neq 2$) in general has many non-isomorphic maximal abelian subalgebras, it has a \emph{unique} one of the form $C(X)$.
-The internal structure of $L^p$-operator algebras is thus dramatically different from that of \ca s.
-Moreover, for an $L^p$-operator algebra obtained from either a combinatorial object or a dynamical system, the $C^*$-core can often be computed in terms of the underlying data (see \autoref{thm:GroupoidRigidigy}), and it is a very useful tool that allows us to retrieve information about the combinatorics/dynamics from the associated algebra.
-This is best seen in the case of topologically free actions:
+Theorem~\ref{thmintro:C*core} can be interpreted as follows: while a given unital $L^p$-operator algebra ($p\neq 2$) in general has many non-isomorphic maximal abelian subalgebras, it has a \emph{unique} one that is isometrically of the form $C(X)$.
+In particular, any isometric isomorphism must preserve the $C^*$-cores.
+This is a dramatic difference with \ca s, where even Cartan subalgebras are not unique.
+On the downside, the $C^*$-core can sometimes be too small to be of any use (see \autoref{exa:GroupoidGrpAlgs}).
+For an $L^p$-operator algebra obtained from either a combinatorial object or a dynamical system, the $C^*$-core can often be computed in terms of the underlying data (see \autoref{thm:GroupoidRigidity}).
+This is a very useful tool that allows us to retrieve information about the combinatorics/dynamics from the associated algebra, which is best seen in the case of topologically free actions:

-\begin{thmintro} [See \autoref{thm:RigidityDynSysts}] Let $p\in [1,\infty)\setminus\{2\}$, let $G$ and $H$ be discrete groups, let $X$ and $Y$ be compact Hausdorff spaces, and let $G\curvearrowright X$ and $H\curvearrowright Y$ be topologically free actions.
+\begin{thmintro}[See \autoref{thm:RigidityDynSysts}] Let $p\in [1,\infty)\setminus\{2\}$, let $G$ and $H$ be discrete groups, let $X$ and $Y$ be compact Hausdorff spaces, and let $G\curvearrowright X$ and $H\curvearrowright Y$ be topologically free actions.
 Then $G\curvearrowright X$ and $H\curvearrowright Y$ are continuously orbit equivalent if and only if there is an isometric isomorphism $F^p_\lambda(G,X)\cong F^p_\lambda(H,Y)$. \end{thmintro}

-In other words, for $p\neq 2$, the $L^p$-crossed product of a topologically free action \emph{remembers} the continuous orbit equivalence of the given action, and hence also the quasi-isometry class of the acting group.
+In other words, for $p\neq 2$, the $L^p$-crossed product of a topologically free action \emph{remembers} the continuous orbit equivalence class of the given action, and hence also the quasi-isometry class of the acting group.
 Again, this shows how much more rigid the case $p\neq 2$ is in comparison with $p=2$.
+For the sake of comparison, other rigidity phenomena, this time in the context of coarse geometry and uniform Roe algebras, have been obtained in \cite{ChuLi18RigidityLpRoe, BraVig20RoeAlgAsBAlg}.

 As a further application of our methods, we show that there is no $L^p$-analog of Elliott's isomorphism theorem $\Ot\otimes\Ot\cong \Ot$.
 More concretely: